Kyleetd/project-portfolio/README.md

-# Persoanl Project Portfolio 👾
+# Personal Project Portfolio 👾

 Here is a compilation of a few programming projects I have endeavored.